omnius45467/geekwise-alexa-course/src/app/markdown/day_2/day_2.md

 Something that has been very useful for me is [this guide](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/alexa-skills-kit-voice-design-handbook) created by the alexa team.

-We will get into what `FillIntent`, `Partial Intent`, and `No Intent` actually mean a little later, but you can think of these as the actuators that the user can have control over.
+We will get into what `Fill Intent`, `Partial Intent`, and `No Intent` actually mean a little later, but you can think of these as the actuators that the user can have control over.

 ### Voice User Interface Basics